All Episodes

 One of the points made was this foundation is running incredibly high deficits while bringing in millions and millions of dollars in donations.

-And I made connected to nuts.
+And I made, I connected the nuts.

-And I came to the conclusion that one of the points of the story was that somebody making out pretty well here in the middle of uh philanthropy.
+And I came to the conclusion that one of the points of the story was that somebody making out pretty well here in the middle of philanthropy.

 Philanthropy, usually people don't get rich.